-The early bird catches the feed-in tariffs worm
+The early bird catches the feed-in tariff worm

 “A year has passed since the Comprehensive Spending Review and the solar panel industry is nervous as to what the upcoming Comprehensive Consultation on the feed-in tariffs holds.”